evidentlyai/evidently/docs/book/get-started/tutorial.md

 * **auto** - the default option.
 Ideally, you will not need to specify the value for `mode` and use the default.
 But, if it does not work (in case we failed to determine the environment automatically), consider setting the correct value explicitly.
 * **nbextension** - to show the UI using nbextension.
 Use this option to display dashboards in Jupyter notebooks (it should work automatically).
 * **inline** - to insert the UI directly into the cell.
 Use this option for Google Colab, Kaggle Kernels and Deepnote.
 For Google Colab, this should work automatically, for **Kaggle Kernels** and **Deepnote** the option should be specified explicitly.

+Understand all reports.

+You can later refere to the Dashboard and Profile pages that sum up all the functionality.